 Other hormonal methods to consider include:

-- Birth control vaginal ring: Approximately 91% effective, a person must insert a new ring every few months for it to work well.
+- Birth control vaginal ring: Approximately 91% effective, a person must remove and replace the ring every 3 weeks for it to work well.

 - Birth control shot: The birth control shot, which is about 94% effective, requires an injection every 3 months.
 It works immediately if a person gets it within seven days of their period.
 Otherwise, they must wait a week and use a back-up method.